-Costs for establishing a national park unit appear to be feasible, provided that partnership opportunities are pursued to support collaborative operations and development.
+Costs for establishing a national park unit appear to be feasible, provided that partnership opportunities are pursued to support collaborative operation and development.

-Table 5-5: Feasibility Analysis, Summary Table Feasibility Factors Issues and Conclusions Boundary size and configuration The five nationally significant sites each provide for the inclusion and protection of the primary resources; they include sufficient surrounding area to provide a proper setting for the resources; and they offer sufficient land for appropriate use and development, if needed.
+Table 5-5: Feasibility Analysis, Summary Table Feasibility Factors Issues and Conclusions Boundary size and configuration The historically significant sites and march route each provide for the inclusion and protection of the primary resources; they include sufficient surrounding area to provide a proper setting for the resources; and they offer sufficient land for appropriate use and development, if needed.
 Land use, ownership patterns, planning and zoning Current land uses, land ownership patterns, and planning and zoning would all support a range of NPS and partnership management approaches.
 Designation of a collaborative national park unit that works with property owners and local communities to protect the resources and provide public access, interpretation, education and other uses could be compatible with existing ownership patterns.
-Access and public enjoyment potential There is potential for public access and enjoyment among the significant sites and march route.
+Access and public enjoyment potential There is potential for public access and enjoyment among the historically significant sites and march route.
 Most sites are easily accessible from public roads, on major state or federal highways, and within a half a day's drive of major metropolitan areas.
 There are opportunities for a variety of visitor experiences at the sites and along the march route, and ample potential for development of additional visitor use opportunities.
 Existing resource degradation and threats to resources Despite resource degradation and threats to a few sites, most sites contain resources of high integrity.
 These sites are not subject to resource degradation or threats that would preclude management as a unit of the national park system.
 Public interest and support Significant public interest and support has been expressed during public scoping for the NPS to play a collaborative role in one or more nationally significant sites in partnership with other organizations and local communities.
+Organizations that own the Forty Acres, Filipino Community Hall, Nuestra Senora Reina de la Paz, the Santa Rita Center, and McDonnell Hall have indicated their interest in partnerships with the NPS.
 Social and economic impact The social and economic impacts of NPS designation or other support/coordination role appear to be largely beneficial and would support the feasibility of NPS designation.
-Costs associated with operation, acquisition, development, and restoration Costs for establishment of a national park unit appear to be feasible, provided that partnership opportunities are pursued to support collaborative operations and development.
+Costs associated with operation, acquisition, development, and restoration Costs for establishment of a national park unit appear to be feasible, provided that partnership opportunities are pursued to support collaborative operation and development.